 Your Knoxville, TN car accident lawyer will subpoena the distracted driver’s cellphone carrier to access records showing the use of the device shortly before the accident.

 3. Obtain access to vehicle data

 Many new motor vehicles have technology that records a driver’s activity while driving.
 For example, vehicle data may show how fast the driver was going before the crash, whether or not hands-free technology was used, and many more.

 In some distracted driving accident cases, you can obtain vehicle data to complement cellphone records to build a solid claim against the other driver.
-You may need a lawyer to help you gain access to the distracted driver’s vehicle data to look for evidence of a distraction.
+You may need a Mississippi car accident lawyer to help you gain access to the distracted driver’s vehicle data to look for evidence of a distraction.